AshBT/browser-bomb/README.md

 # browser-bomb

-Browser Bomb is a tool that spams a site for a select amount of times by you.
+Browser Bomb is a tool that spams a website that you choose and opens it for how many times you chose.

 ###Here are some screenshots of browser-bomb in action.